syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ### Horizontal and vertical alignements

-The `horizontalAlignment` property of label is used to set how the label is horizontally aligned at the label position determined from the fraction values.
-The `verticalAlignment` property is used to set how label is vertically aligned at the label position.
+The `HorizontalAlignment` property of label is used to set how the label is horizontally aligned at the label position determined from the fraction values.
+The `VerticalAlignment` property is used to set how label is vertically aligned at the label position.

 The following tables illustrates all the possible alignments visually with **offset (0, 0).**